Illustration of a birth control pill.

 Graph showing that the androgenicity of birth control pills affects muscle growth.

 This is just one study.
 Take all of this with a dash of salt.
 But it’s possible that the type of birth control pills you take might play into muscle growth a little bit.
-If you wanted to prioritize muscle growth, you might ask about taking birth control pills with lower androgenicity.
-But it’s still too soon to say if this effect will hold up with further research.

-Do Birth Control Pills Affect Fat Loss?
+Do Birth Control Pills Slow Down Fat Loss?

 The control group lost nearly twice as much fat as the group taking birth control pills, but this finding didn’t reach statistical significance.
 So it’s not unreasonable to suspect that birth control pills could make it harder to lose fat, and this study indeed shows that trend, but it may just be a coincidence.